How VTEX and Diginius started the digital transformation of legal publisher Lawpack

 Lawpack’s omnichannel requirements differed slightly from a traditional digital content business.
 While they offer customers digital contracts they can download immediately, some still prefer legal documents to be delivered to them by courier from Lawpack’s distribution centre in London.
 VTEX Commerce Cloud’s OMS allows Lawpack to manage digital and physical sales from their own site and other online marketplaces, while having a single view of the customer’s purchase history.
 The OMS’s clienteling feature is starting to help Lawpack to deliver better customer service, while enabling their customers to manage their own orders directly via their online account.

-VTEX Commerce Cloud has a number of features that Lawpack intends to take advantage of.
+VTEX Commerce Cloud has a number of features that legal publisher Lawpack intends to take advantage of throughout its digital transformation.
 For instance, the Recurrences module inside the OMS could effortlessly power subscriptions, potentially opening new B2B opportunities with smaller businesses for employment contracts, and estate agents for tenancy agreements.
-If they choose to do so, Lawpack can pivot into an online marketplace to connect solicitors and consumers through VTEX’s native Marketplace platform.
+If they choose to do so, Lawpack can pivot into an online marketplace to connect solicitors and consumers through VTEX’s native marketplace platform.
 Not only is this interesting from a new business perspective, but they can also decrease overhead and shorten supplier payment cycles by implementing split payments.

 Just in time